radargun/radargun/docs/stages/query.md

 > class (**mandatory**) - Full class name of the object that should be queried.
 Mandatory.
 > commit-transactions (**optional**) - Specifies whether the transactions should be committed (true) or rolled back (false).
 Default is true
 > conditions (**mandatory**) - Conditions used in the query
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
-Change it to greater than 0 in order to don't suffer from Coordinated Omission
+Change it to greater than 0 in order to have a compensate for CO
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > exposed-attributes (**optional**) - Full names of the attribute queried from InternalsExposition.
 Expecting values parse-able as long values.
 Default are none.